bassman5/MickAngularSeed/README.md

 The default open files limit is very low on macosx.

 ### Fully configured testing
-For unit testing, karma is configured with mocha.
-Mocha has much better async testing support (although version 2.0 is much better).
+For unit testing, karma is configured with Jasmine 2.

 #### Build